johan--/weather-or-not/README.md

 1) Setting up notification configurations/conditions
 2) Receiving push notifications

 The app will begin to get significantly more complicated at this point.
-In an effort to keep the client simple, it will likely be a good idea to try and shift some/most of the dirty work to the server.
+In an effort to keep the client as thin as possible, it will likely be a good idea to try and shift some/most of the dirty work to the server.
 Below is a dataflow diagram of how this might work:

 ![PhaseTwo](https://github.com/moorea/weather-or-not/blob/master/ReadMeImages/Phase%20Two%20Dataflow.png)

+This design is based on one of Realm.io's patterns for "offline-first mobile development".
+The idea is that the mobile client should only ever interact with the local database.
+The local database is kept in sync with the Realm Object Server, and a Node.js backend can be setup to perform actions triggered off database events.

-## Tech stack
+## Tech Stack
 This project will lean heavily on best practices established by:
 - https://github.com/androidstarters/android-starter
 - https://github.com/patloew/countries